okaneco1/cpg_comparisons/README.md

 # Comparison of CpG Content
-The objective of this project was to examine the CpG content across various gene regions in different plant species

-Specifically, CpG methylation rates and average CpG content in the CDS of various gene regions, including 2000bp upstream and downstream, were compared.
+This project focused on analyzing the CpG content among CDS regions and their upstream/downstream regions.
+Several plant species were compared, and were deemed to be either "high" or "low" CpG species.

+CDS were normalized into 20 bins per region, and 2000 bp upstream and downstream of the CDS were included.
+Interspecific comparisons were then conducted with various distance calculations such as Euclidean and Manhattan distances.

+### Visualizations

+Several methods of multidimensional data visualization were conducted, including PCA plots, MDS plots, and T-Sne plots.

+The code for each of these is included, and scripts were developed for flexible use across other species.